jliffner/MDCollaborationWeek/Theme 4.md

 Plot 2 	:dog:
 ![graph2](https://github.com/jliffner/MDCollaborationWeek/blob/main/health_expenditure_plot2.png)
-In this plot we now break the data down by state to draw conclusions about health expenditure between jursidictions, however now rather than comparing 2 categories we are comparing 8 :exploding_head: The result is a bit harder for the analyst to take in.
+In this plot we now break the data down by state to draw conclusions about health expenditure between jurisdictions, however now rather than comparing 2 categories we are comparing 8 :exploding_head: The result is a bit harder for the analyst to take in.
 >Can you think of a different type of visualisation or data presentation tool that might work better for this data?